Western Michigan University

 Kalamazoo MI 49008-5434 USA

-David J. Colson is professor of music at Western Michigan University, where he serves as director of the School of Music.
+David J. Colson is professor of theory and composition at Western Michigan University.
+He served as director of the School of Music from 2007 - 2014.
 He came to WMU from California State University–Chico, where he taught music theory and composition, chaired the Department of Music and was the David W. and Helen E.F.
 Lantis University Professor, the university's first endowed professorship.
 Colson received a Bachelor of Music degree from the University of Michigan, where he studied percussion with Charles Owen and composition with Curtis Curtis-Smith, George Balch Wilson, William Bolcom and William Albright; a Master of Arts degree from the University of Iowa, where he studied composition with William Hibbard and received the University's Philip Greely Clapp Composition Award; and a Doctor of Musical Arts degree in composition from Rice University, where he was awarded the Sallie Shepard Perkins Prize for "highest achievement in music."

 Colson's compositions have been performed and recorded in Europe and the United States.
 His works are released on MMC Recordings Ltd. and Red Mark, and are published by Avera Music Press.
 Colson is a fellow of the MacDowell Colony and is invited each summer as a composer to The Colorado College New Music Symposium.
 Recent performances of Colson's compositions include The Conjunction of Uncertain Conditions commissioned by Ensemble Chiaroscuro; Zazen composed for the Concordia String Trio; Medusa's Eye for guitarist David Starobin; Mandala for the Dorian Wind Quintet's west coast tour; Lasciatemi morire for the CSU, Chico A Cappella Choir; Monologues for flute and vibraphone performed at the Colorado College New Music Symposium; Percussion Piece No. 5 for the Colorado Symphony Orchestra's "Drums of the World" concert; and Imago for the North State Symphony Orchestra's subscription series.